0xgouda/pgwatch/docs/reference/rest.md

     You can create multiple metrics in a single request by providing multiple key-value pairs.

+!!!
+Note
+    If using a metrics YAML folder,
+    any created metrics will be saved to `your_folder/new_metrics.yaml`.

 ```bash
 $ curl -X POST http://localhost:8080/metric \
   -H "Token: $TOKEN" \